 *NOTE: If you click on a link and end up buying anything from amazon I will receive a small affiliate fee!
-Before any of these links, I will put an *affiliate* just so you know!*
+I only recommend products that I truly believe will help you!*

 - You will want at least two week’s worth of clothes – whatever suits you, dresses, jeans, etc. You won’t want to do laundry more than once every two weeks, so make sure you have enough to make it – but you also can’t bring your whole wardrobe.

 - Focus on functional pieces that can be layered for multiple activities.
 It might be hot outside, but sometimes those classrooms are chilly!
 Plus, you might have to go from an outdoor event to a physical class, to a 3 hour lab.
 You need to be prepared!

 - Don’t pack your winter clothing!
 Unless you live ridiculously far away from home, and you don’t plan to go home before winter, there is no reason to bring seasonal clothing that you won’t wear for those first few months.
 When it starts getting chilly, you can take home your shorts and tanks and replace them with sweaters and jeans.

 - Be mindful of the climate of your school.
 If you’re from Florida, and you’re going to a school in Michigan, you’re going to need to invest in some warmer clothing!